Guitar-13/Guitar-13/README.md

-- 👋 Hi, I’m @Guitar-13
+- 👋 Hi, I’m Peerawat
-- 👀 I’m interested in Space , Technology , Coding , Moblie Application , Front-end , Testing
+- 👀 I’m interested in Moblie Application, Testing , Space, Technology and Coding
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’ve just graduated Bachelor's degree in Science And Technology majoring in Computer Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me pyoorot13@gmail.com , https://www.instagram.com/guitar_r.13/
+- 📫 How to reach me peerawat.yrt@gmail.com , https://www.linkedin.com/in/peerawat-yoorot-512249317/

 <!---
 Guitar-13/Guitar-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.